ocaml/opam/README.md

 ## Contributing

-We welcome contributions !
-Please use Github's pull-request mechanism against the master branch of the [opam repository](https://github.com/ocaml/opam).
+We welcome contributions!
+Please use GitHub's pull-request mechanism against the master branch of the [opam repository](https://github.com/ocaml/opam).
 If that's not an option for you, you can use `git format-patch` and email us.